cruffenach/CRToast/README.md

-# CWStatusBarNotification
+# CRToast

-`CWStatusBarNotification` is a library that allows you to easily create notifications that appear on the status bar.
+`CRToast` is a library that allows you to easily create notifications that appear on the status bar.
+CRToast was originally based on [CWStatusBarNotification](https://github.com/cezarywojcik/CWStatusBarNotification) but the direction I found helpful wasn't something CWStatusBarNotification wanted to embrace.

 ![demo](screenshots/demo.gif)

 ## Requirements

-`CWStatusBarNotification` uses ARC and requires iOS 7.0+.
+`CRToast` uses ARC and requires iOS 7.0+.
 Works for iPhone and iPad.

 ## Installation